 5.Tom Brady, QB, Patriots.
 Bye: 9.

 Brady will be 76 this season, but since he's a system quarterback, I expect he'll be fine.
+Plus, the addition of Brandin Cooks and hopefully a healthy Rob Gronkowski should make give Brady plenty of upside, even at his ripe old age.

 6.Matt Ryan, QB, Falcons.
 Bye: 11.